sveltejs/vite-plugin-svelte/docs/config.md

 > Try to stick with the `.js` extension whenever possible.

-### Disable automatic handling of svelte config
+### Disable automatic handling of Svelte config

-Use `configFile: false` to prevent vite-plugin-svelte from reading the config file or restarting the devserver when it changes.
+Use `configFile: false` to prevent `vite-plugin-svelte` from reading the config file or restarting the Vite dev server when it changes.

 ```js
 export default defineConfig({